The Best Way to Make Shipping Refrigerators Easy and Affordable

-Most refrigerator models need the unit transported in an upright position.
+When using LTL shipping, most refrigerator models need the unit transported in an upright position.
 This upright position rule is due to draining and compressor issues.
 Please refer to your specific make and model user manual.
-Your manual will have specific requirements of transporting.
+Your manual will have specific requirements for transporting.
 Having your refrigerated in an upright position also saves you money.
 The smaller footprint in the truck dims out in your favor.

 Shipping refrigerators requires a few basic steps.

 - Turn off the refrigerator and unplugged it from the wall.

 - Remove all contents and foods from the refrigerator.